hannesfrank/awesome-remnote/docs/reference.md

 - ⮉ Automatically Add Template - Templates tagged with this automatically add all slots when used.

 - ⮉ Extra Card Detail - Tag a children of a flash card with this to show it on the back of the card as well.

+- ⮉ File - Stores metadata for files uploaded to RemNote (currently only .pdf).